 1. Parental supervision

-Parental remote controls are another standard feature, so keep the batteries fresh and you’ll be able to step in and take over the steering if necessary.
+Children’s electric cars with remote controls are another option which is great if you want to give your little one a helping hand to drive.
+Make sure you keep the batteries fresh and you’ll be able to step in and take over the steering if necessary.

-Ride-on cars for kids have a max speed of a few kph so a skid or spin-out is unlikely to be too dramatic, but the remote control means you can always steer them away from any puddles or icy patches they haven’t spotted.
+Ride on cars for kids have a max speed of a few kph so a skid or spin-out is unlikely to be too dramatic.
+But the remote control means you can always steer them away from any bumps, puddles or icy patches they haven’t spotted!

-Last but by no means least, realistic ride-on cars have many of the same features as their full-sized versions – often including working LED headlights.
+Last but by no means least, realistic ride on cars have many of the same features as their full-sized versions and will often include working LED headlights.